l3-hpc/visit-for-fvcom/README.md

 ## Some notes

 Even though these made nice plots on my Mac, the ones on Henry2 were huge.
-That has to do with the save window settings.
+I think that has to do with the save window settings.
 (I assume the same will happen on atmos.
 So I need to fix that.)

 # Updating your git repo to the newest version (pull)

-If you are just using the code, to get new changes, do:
+If you are just using and not modifying the code, to get new changes, do:
 ```
 git pull
 ```